OxfordML/bayesquad/README.md

 ## Installation

-Simply run `python setup.py install` in the root directory of this repository.
+Check out this repository and run `pip install .` in the root directory of the repository (i.e. in the directory containing setup.py).
 You should then be able to run the example scripts.

 ## Documentation